-Uttarakhand police forms SIT to probe journalist Rajiv Pratap's death
+Uttarakhand Police forms SIT to probe journalist Rajiv Pratap's death

-Dehradun, Sep 30 (PTI) Uttarakhand Police on Tuesday formed a special investigation team (SIT) to probe the death of journalist Rajiv Pratap, days after his body was recovered from the Bhagirathi river, officials said.
+Dehradun, Oct 1 (PTI) Uttarakhand Police has formed a special investigation team (SIT) to probe the death of journalist Rajiv Pratap, whose body was fished out from the Bhagirathi River, officials said.

 Pratap had gone missing on the night of September 18 and his body was found on September 28 near Joshiada barrage in Uttarkashi district.
 His damaged vehicle was recovered from the river bank on September 20.